StevenDavid/lambda-layer-tokenization/README-BuilderSession.md

 ## How?

 We will use [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) to create and control the encryption keys.
 We will then create [customer managed master  key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) which will be used by [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) client encryption library to encrypt the plain text.
-We will also use cloud formation template to create DynamoDB Table and Lambda Layer which contains  encryption logic and dependent libraries.
+We will also use CloudFormation template to create DynamoDB Table and Lambda Layer which contains  encryption logic and dependent libraries.
 This Lambda Layer will be imported into Lambda Function which handles the request and response for our application.
 The application gets the sensitive data (for example, credit card information) from the end user, passes it to Lambda function that invokes the imported layer to exchange sensitive data with unique token.
 This token is stored in application database (DynamoDB) and the sensitive data is stored by Lambda Layer in separate database (DynamoDB) which can be managed by security team.
 When required, the encrypted data can be decrypted by providing the token stored in the application database.

 This repository has the following directories:
-- *src/encryption_keys* - This folder contains the cloud formation template to create customer managed master key.
+- *src/encryption_keys* - This folder contains the CloudFormation template to create customer managed master key.
 - *src/tokenizer*  - This folder contains:
-  * cloud formation template for creating Lambda Layer and DynamoDB table
+  * CloudFormation template for creating Lambda Layer and DynamoDB table
   * script to [compile and install required dependencies for Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path)
   * code for encrypting and decrypting provided sensitive data using [DynamoDB encryption client library](https://docs.aws.amazon.com/dynamodb-encryption-client/latest/devguide/what-is-ddb-encrypt.html).
 - *src/CustomerApp* - This folder contains:
-  * cloud formation template to create DynamoDB table, [Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html), APIs in [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html), [Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) and [Cognito Application Client](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html).
+  * CloudFormation template to create DynamoDB table, [Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html), APIs in [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html), [Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) and [Cognito Application Client](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html).
   * code for *simple ordering application*

 ## AWS services used in this module